After School Education & Safety (ASES) Program

 - encourage students as they develop cross-cultural proficiency

-Click here to learn more about the ELL Program
+Click here to learn more about the EL Program

 PUSD Extended Student Services (ESS)

 The Extended Student Services (ESS) Program extends Poway Unified School District's educational program into the hours before and after school, and during school vacations.
 ESS provides a comprehensive program of developmentally appropriate curriculum and activities.
 Skills are developed in the following areas:

 - Cognitive Development: homework assistance, science experiments, arts and crafts projects, cooking, gardening, and computer-assisted learning;